pirocorp/Eve-Echoes-Industries/README.md

 # Eve Echoes Planetary Production API

-This API will return the best planet for producing resources.
+This API will return the best plnetary resources.